VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Evaluation

 \subsection{Thinking and Chat models}

 We evaluate a gamut of LLMs accessible through API or open weights.
-Ever since the launch of OpenAI's o1 (\cite{openai2024openaio1card}), models trained with RLVR (\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}) to output a detailed chain-of-thought (CoT) before the final response have shown incredible performance.
-We measure whether these models can utilize CoT to improve value alignment.
-We refer to these models as \textit{reasoning} or \textit{thinking} models, and the “regular” models as \textit{chat} models.
+Since the launch of OpenAI's o1 (\cite{openai2024openaio1card}), models trained with RLVR (\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}) to output many tokens of chain of thought before the final response have shown incredible performance on many complex benchmarks.
+It remains unclear how RLVR affects alignment, and we attempt to measure this impact by using their non-reasoning counterparts and comparing the results.
+We refer to these models as \textit{reasoning} or \textit{thinking} models, and the other models as \textit{chat} models.